ENME480/Lab-Code/Week 6 - Forward Kinematics/Studio-6_1-FK-Gazebo.md

 - Add elements to your Gazebo environment
 - Calculate DH parameters of UR3e
 - Create a publisher to move the robot to desired joint states
-- Create a subscriber to find the end effector pose
+- Find the end effector pose
 - Validate and compare the pose readings from DH-parameter calculation & end effector

 ## 1. Adding Physical Elements in Gazebo